1. On start up, Audiobook Wizard shows an empty window.

 7. Now we are ready to build the audiobook.
 Click on the build toolbar icon to get started.
 Enter the book title.
 This is actually the file name as well as the book title if you did not provide a title in the tag window.
 If you did provide a title, the title will be presented as the file name choice.

 *While OS X only disallow use of ":" as part of a file name but if you ever want to transfer this file to Windows, do not use characters disallowed in Windows such as "/ \ : * ? " < > |" as well.

 **From version 3.0, there is no need to provide a file location, all audiobooks encoded by Audiobook Wizard will be saved in ~/Music/Audiobook Wizard folder.

-11. On completion, the output file will be place in the user's Music folder under the "Audiobook Wizard" subfolder.
+13. On completion, the output file will be place in the user's Music folder under the "Audiobook Wizard" subfolder.
 If you choose to add the book to iTunes automatically, proceed to iTunes and sync to your iDevice and enjoy.
 Otherwise, you will need to open the Music folder and manage these files yourself.
 If not already added, you can add the books to iTunes library by double clicking them.